saritasa-nest/saritasa-dotnet-tools/README.md

 Install-Package StyleCop.Analyzers
 ```

 Then you need to install our codestyle ruleset.
-To do that just run the following cmd command:
+To do that just run the following cmd command under administrator:

 ```
 cmd: